 It is easier to read your moves if you fall below the given percentages.

-This means you let up as much value prior to the flop.
+This means you let up as much value before the flop.
 You will be predictable if you raise too little.
 On the other hand, you will give too much value if you raise too much.

 As much as possible, keep tabs on your PFR stats.
 Look for a good middle ground to stretch your profits.